syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/cell.md

 * **Header**: Auto wrap will be enabled only for the header.
 * **Content**: Auto wrap will be enabled only for the content.

-Note: When a column width is not specified, then auto wrap of columns will be adjusted with respect to the grid's width.
+N> When a column width is not specified, then auto wrap of columns will be adjusted with respect to the grid's width.

 In the following example, the [`wrapMode`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridTextWrapSettings.html#Syncfusion_EJ2_Grids_GridTextWrapSettings_WrapMode) is set to **Content**.